Sex workers' rights: Strip club employment issues

 In the Canadian city of Toronto, workers must be in possession of an adult entertainer license that is only provided following a criminal record check and the submission of a form.
-Applicants are initially charged about C$$400 and are required to pay an annual C$270 renewal fee.
+Applicants are initially charged about C$400 and are required to pay an annual C$270 renewal fee.
 Municipal bylaws govern the standards that workers must abide by to maintain their license.

 Unlawful or inappropriate customer behavior

 A survey undertaken by the Toronto city council in 2012 was to inform reconsideration of the regulations around licensing for strip club-based sex workers.
 The most significant aspect was a reappraisal of the "no touching" rule so that it specified areas of the body to prevent people from being fined in the event of acceptable casual physical contact.
-Of those sex workers who responded to the survey, 67 percent stated that they had been sexually assaulted or touched without their consent, while they further documented the responses from their employers: 2 percent called the police, 34 percent asked the customer to leave, 22 percent ignored the incident, 4 percent blamed the stripper and 14 percent dismissed the incidents as part of the job.
+Of those sex workers who responded to the survey, 67 percent stated that they had been sexually assaulted or touched without their consent, while they further documented the responses from their employers: 2 percent called the police, 34 percent asked the customer to leave, 22 percent ignored the incident, 4 percent blamed the stripper, and 14 percent dismissed the incidents as part of the job.

 Digital entrepreneurship

-Sexual labour

-Research indicates that forms of female digital entrepreneurship, such as sexual labour, are often delegitimized due to the socio-cultural assumptions that "defines female sexual labour as illegitimate work."
-Historically, ‘women's work' has been devalued and hypersexualized.
-With reproductive labour devalued in relation to the economy, it means jobs categorized as ‘women's work' are seen as an illegitimate way of earning an income.
-This means limited benefits, rights, and protection to those who perform them.
-This labour sector continues to increase annually; however, the financial instability remains unchanged.
+Research indicates that forms of female digital entrepreneurship, such as sexual labor, are often delegitimized due to the socio-cultural assumptions that "[define] female sexual labour as illegitimate work."
+Historically, women's work has been devalued and hypersexualized.
+With reproductive labor devalued in relation to the economy.
+This means limited rights to those who perform them.
+This labor sector continues to increase annually; however, the financial instability remains unchanged.

-Men who have sex with men often find gay hookup apps and websites as an introduction to sex work.
-There are opposing perspectives on whether doing sex work through these apps minimizes risk or increases it.
-Many of these apps are used covertly in violation of the terms of the service; they use codes to circumvent censors, at the risk of being reported or banned.
+Men who have sex with men often find hookup apps and websites as an introduction to sex work.
+Some men may use codes to circumvent censors, at the risk of being reported or banned.
 Sex workers who come to sex work through these apps may be poorly equipped to manage risks such as STIs and client vetting, and may not view themselves as sex workers due to the more casual nature of the hookup apps.
-This perspective can cause them to underestimate the risks of sex work and puts them at greater risk for harm.
+This perspective can cause them to underestimate the risks of sex work.

 Other studies have shown that hookup apps can be beneficial in providing safety, as they reduce the risk of solicitation on the street and allow for sex workers to have more control over who has access to knowledge of their services.
 Technology gives more opportunities for sharing information and setting expectations before meeting.
 Online sex work also creates a more comfortable attitude around sex work, especially among queer men.